 The interior has cool brick archways and a glass chandelier.
-The ambience draws you in and the selection of food will keep you eating.
+The ambiance draws you in, and the selection of food will keep you eating.
 You could easily eat your fill here for lunch or dinner, so have an open mind, keep ordering, and enjoy the vibe.
-Pane e Salame have thousands of 5-star reviews with an average rating of 4.8, so it’s a good bet.
+Pane e Salame has thousands of 5-star reviews with an average rating of 4.8, so it’s a good bet.

 Address: Via Santa Maria in Via, 19